 Characteristics of a Successful Radiologic Technologist

 People who are thinking of a radiologic technologist major should consider their personality traits and characteristics.
-There are certain personal qualities that will help a person do well in this career.
+There are certain qualities that will help you do well in this career.
 Most of these characteristics are part of a personality, but it is possible to practice or hone these qualities while pursuing a radiologic technologist major.

 One of the key characteristics of a strong radiologic technologist is an orientation to detail.
 The technologist must be able to follow the exact instructions of the physician ordering the X-rays or magnetic resonance images (MRIs).
 The technologist should also be able to position the patient in a way that allows the correct images to be taken by the MRI or X-ray machine.

-Interpersonal skills are also essential for a radiologic technician major.
+Interpersonal skills are also essential.
 Many patients who need an X-ray or MRI scan are in pain.
 They may be stressed.
 Putting them at ease and helping them get as comfortable as possible makes it easier for the technician to get the right images.
 A person who has never had a X-ray or MRI test may be nervous.
 The technician should be able to explain how the machine works and what to expect.
 They should be able to do this in a way that calms the patient and addresses any worries or fears the patient has about the imaging studies.

 Math skills are important for a successful radiologic technologist major.
 Some X-rays and MRI scans require the use of a contrast dye.
 These dyes must be mixed with the right dosage for the weight and age of the patient.
 Some of these dyes cause a temporary sensation of discomfort for the patient, so the technologist will need to explain this and why it is important for the dye to be used in the test.

-Physical strength is necessary for a radiologic technologist major.
-The person may need to move the X-ray machine to get the right view of the patient.
-They may also need to assist the patient with getting into the correct position.
+Physical strength is necessary.
+You may need to move the X-ray machine to get the right view of the patient.
+Yoou may also need to assist the patient with getting into the correct position.
 For example, MRI scans require the patient to lay still on a narrow table that moves into and out of the MRI machine.
 The technologist may need to help the patient onto the table for the start of the procedure.
 They may also need to help the patient sit up and get off the table when the procedure is finished.
-Some patients who need an MRI or X-ray are immobile due to a injury, illness or disorder.
+Some patients who need an MRI or X-ray are immobile due to an injury, illness or disorder.
 The radiologic technologist may need to lift the patient onto and off of the table.

 X-ray and MRI machines are complicated.
 A successful radiologic technologist major needs to have the right technical skills to operate these machines.
 In particular, X-ray machines can be harmful to one’s health if used improperly.
 The radiologic technologist must know all the correct safety procedures and follow them in order to protect the patient’s health and their own health.

 Critical thinking skills are also needed for becoming a radiologic technologist.
 It is possible for an X-ray or MRI machine to malfunction during a scan.
-The technologist should be able to follow a series of safety procedures to get the patient out of harm’s way.
-The technologist should also know how to report problems with equipment and create a detailed report of what happened during the malfunction.
+You should be able to follow a series of safety procedures to get the patient out of harm’s way.
+You also need to know how to report problems with equipment and create a detailed report of what happened during the malfunction.

-A successful radiologic technician major should have excellent communication skills.
-They should be able to communicate in words to patients of all ages about the procedure, what they will do and what the patient needs to do.
-They should be able to indicate in writing any notes related to the procedure.
-Radiologic technicians also need to read the orders of the physician in order to know how to perform the test and any special procedures, images or scans that are needed for each person’s situation.
+You should be able to indicate in writing any notes related to the procedure.
+Radiologic technicians also need to read the orders of the physician to know how to perform the test and any special procedures, images or scans that are needed for each person’s situation.

 Salary Information for Radiologic Technologist Majors

 Some states and metropolitan areas have higher pay rates than others for radiologic technician majors.
-The top five states for earnings of MRI technicians are California, Hawaii, Washington, Nevada and Alaska.
-The cities or metropolitan areas with the highest median annual wages for MRI technicians are Vallejo/Fairfield, CA, at $124,950; San Francisco/Oakland/Hayward, CA, at $104,870; Seattle/Tacoma/Bellevue, WA, at $99,920; Los Angeles/Long Beach/Anaheim, CA, at $99,860; and Modesto, CA, at $99,360.
+The top five states for earnings of MRI technicians are:

 Job Outlook for Radiologic Technician Majors